Largest powwow draws Indigenous dancers to New Mexico

 Several hundred Native American tribes in the United States and First Nations in Canada are represented at the gathering, which has become Albuquerque’s second-largest annual festival and brings in more than $20 million for the local economy each year.

-Organizers held 2021 because of COVID-19 restrictions.
+Organizers held virtual gatherings in 2020 and 2021 because of COVID-19 restrictions.
 This is the second in-person gathering since public health regulations were relaxed.